-GET Fetches the s Fetches the schema for the table.
+GET Fetches the so Fetches the schema for the table.

 Parameters name description type default

 tableName The name of the table. path

-Response Body element: (custom)
+Response Body element:

-media types media types: son
+media types: application/json

 7.5.
 MetadataDiscoveryResource

 Jersey Resource for metadata operations.
 The following resources are applicable: